betaflight/betaflight/docs/Rx.md

 SUMH is a legacy Graupner protocol.
 Graupner have issued a firmware updates for many recivers that lets them use SUMD instead.

+### IBUS

+10 channels via serial currently supported.

+IBUS is the FlySky digital serial protocol and is available with the FS-IA6B and FS-IA10 receivers.
+The Turnigy TGY-IA6B and TGY-IA10 are the same devices with a different label, therefore they also work.

+If you are using a 6ch tx such as the FS-I6 or TGY-I6 then you must flash a 10ch firmware on the tx to make use of these extra channels.

 ## MultiWii serial protocol (MSP)

 Allows you to use MSP commands as the RC input.
 Only 8 channel support to maintain compatibility with MSP.